 Selecting The Right Epoxy Floor Cleaner

-All floors should be swept, dust mopped, or wet mopped daily to remove dirt and debris on a regular basis.
-Spot clean heavily soiled areas by hand using a soft bristle broom, deck broom, or floor scrubber with a green pad and Thermal-Chem’s 1105 ArmorClean Product.
+All floors should be swept, dust mopped, or wet mopped daily to remove dirt and debris.
+Spot clean heavily-soiled areas by hand using a soft bristle broom, deck broom, or floor scrubber with a green pad and Thermal-Chem 1105 ArmorClean Product.

 Oil and chemicals